maduarda22/easybuilder/english.md

 Fill in the essential information: "Form Title" with "Task" and select the same project and Kanban menu.
 ![image](https://user-images.githubusercontent.com/81401104/117355777-5da85e80-ae89-11eb-8539-3e5b57736a37.png)

-and then add 3 components into the form: one "Dropdown" and two "Textfields":
+then add 3 components into the form: one "Dropdown" and two "Textfields":
 ![image](https://user-images.githubusercontent.com/81401104/117355805-639e3f80-ae89-11eb-9da6-6b330c4fe683.png)

 Name the 'Dropdown' "Column Field", the 1st textfield "Label" and the 2nd textfield "Description".